 - Dìmài (地脉): In geomancy, Dìmài refers to the pulse of the earth.
 In other words, leylines.

 - Dìnghǎi (定海): Ocean-calming.
-Despite the meaning of the characters, many Xianxia artifacts named as such do not possess oceanic powers.
+Despite the meaning of the characters, many Xianxia artifacts named as such do not possess oceanic or aquatic powers.

 - Dìyù (地狱): The “earthly prison.”
 In other words, the Chinese name for hell.